kndykndy/iwtkm/course-aws-architect/01-practitioner/05-iam.md

 **User** is an end user, e.g. employees of an org, etc.

-**Group** is:

-- is a common way to aggregate users
-- user in a group inherit all permissions from a group
+**Group** is a common way to aggregate users.
+User in a group inherit all permissions from a group.
-- e.g. groups: developers, system administrators, HR, etc.
+Groups e.g.: developers, system administrators, HR, etc.

 IAM' users and groups are GLOBAL.